 Use a Programmable Thermostat

 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Set your thermostat to be on only when you are actually in your home.

 Another tip is to program your thermostat for lengthier run-cycles.
 While this action won’t prevent problems, it can help bring down the humidity in your Nashville area home.
 This can offer a more comfortable environment, plus keep mold spores from thriving in your home.

 Keep Pests at Bay

 Some bugs and pests are attracted to central air units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit to keep them from “bugging” your air conditioner.
+To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit and check on it regularly throughout the summer.

-Most outdoor A/C units are situated on a concrete slab or other platform, allowing them a level base of operation.
+The majority of outdoor A/C units are situated on a concrete slab or other platform, giving them a level base of operation.
 However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, hindering the performance of the air conditioner.
-Check on your outdoor component to ensure that the base continues to stay level.
+Keep an eye on your outdoor component to ensure that the base continues to stay level.

-Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
-Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Obviously, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
+Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
 By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.